 Overall, Jorday has proven herself with her many years of experience to be an excellent dancer and instructor.
 In efforts to share all of her experiences with her students, she displays a number of photographs from different events that she has participated in on what she likes to call her “Wall of Fame.”
 She takes pride in what she does and passes that attitude onto her students.

 Natalia Gayott has been dancing at Jorday Rivera Dance Studio since the age of three.
 Throughout her years in the studio, she has participated in all the annual dance recitals, attended in fundraising event/ performances, and also competed on the JRDS National Competition Team.
 She has performed in various dancing styles such as classical ballet, modern, jazz, contemporary, tap, and hip hop.
 She attended Benjamin N. Cardozo High School, under the performing dance program, trained by her instructor, Carmen LaRosa.
 She has done various performances at Cardozo High School and under the phenomenal foundation, Dancing Dreams, to perform for children with physical and medical challenges.
 She continued her training by enrolling in BAM Fall Insider Dance Program, collaborating with the Mark Morris Dance Company.
 Natalia also continues her passion by taking outside classes at Broadway Dance Center.
+She has completed the Martha Graham Winter Intensive 2019 season.
 She is currently continuing her studies as a Merit Scholar, at York College, in pursuits of earning her degree in Physical Therapy, and children education.

 Instructor & Front Desk